 Invariably, seeking timely help is among the 5 things women should know about depression, ensuring they can cope with massive hurdles that threaten their peace.
 It is especially vital to spread this pivotal piece of information in societies that are yet to acknowledge depression as a debilitating health condition.

-This article will touch upon some fundamental aspects of depression in women, helping those uninitiated to better grasp the importance of seeking professional treatment.
+This article will touch upon some fundamental aspects of depression in women, helping those uninitiated to better grasp the importance of seeking professional treatment and rediscover how to be emotionally available for their loved ones.

 What Causes A Mental Breakdown In Women